What Is Out-the-Door Price — and What's Actually Hiding Inside It

 Payment Packing

-The rate markup becomes far more damaging when it's combined with backend products packed into the same payment.
+The rate markup becomes far more damaging when combined with backend products packed into the same payment.

 Trade Value Manipulation